ildella/learn-tests-brokenthings/README.md

 # Learn, Tests, and Broken Things

-A personal repo where I can collect sample code for many use cases and techonlogies
+A personal repo where I collect sample code for different use cases and techonlogies

 * The language is Javascript (ES6+).
 Mostly Node.js, some React
 * Tests and code I use to learn libraries and tools